 In oncology, single cell biology has become instrumental in the study of cell heterogeneity and the cellular signaling pathways involved in cancer biology, such as immunotolerance.
 Single cell transcriptomics in particular has been used to understand the complex nature of tumor cells and specific biomarkers that correlate with disease progression and therapeutic response, including resistance.
 The quality of single cell transcriptomics, however, relies heavily on cellular isolation and sample preparation to preserve RNA quality and remove dead cells and debris prior to cDNA generation and library preparation.
 Fluorescence activated cell sorting can be used to collect specific cell populations and eliminate dead or dying cells; however, conventional cell sorting methods that use high-pressure droplet formation can further damage cells, resulting in gene expression changes or general RNA degradation.
 Furthermore, conventional droplet-based cell sorters generate biohazardous aerosols and risk cross contamination between samples.

-The WOLF® Cell Sorter is a low-pressure microfluidic cell sorter (>2 psi) used to gently sort cells without forming droplets like conventional sorters.
+The WOLF® Cell Sorter is the best solution for sorting cells in an easy and effective way in applications like single cell genomics, gene editing, cell line development and antibody discovery.
+With it’s a low-pressure microfluidic cell sorter (>2 psi) used to gently sort cells without forming droplets like conventional sorters.
 The WOLF further reduces biohazards with a disposable microfluidic cartridge so everything that the sample and sheath fluid touches is sterile, disposable, and free of sample-to-sample contamination.
 To demonstrate how this gentle, sterile cell sorter affects single-cell RNA transcriptomics in a 10x Genomics workflow, we worked with an academic flow cytometry core at a major cancer center to compare sample preparation in unsorted mouse prostate cells to cells sorted on either the NanoCellect WOLF® Cell Sorter or the Becton-Dickenson FACSAriaTM II.

 Dissociated primary mouse prostate cells from 2-month-old FVB WT mice were divided into three samples: 1) unsorted controls; 2) cells sorted on a conventional droplet sorter, the BD FACSAria II; and, 3) cells sorted on the microfluidic WOLF cell sorter.
 Prior to sorting, propidium iodide (PI) was used to identify dead cells and Calcein was used to identify live cells.
 On the BD FACSAria II, prostate cells were sorted as gently as possible using a large 130 µm nozzle and operating the sorter at only 12 psi.
 BD FACSAria II sort gates were set to exclude debris using SSC-A/FSC-A, and exclude doublets with SSC-H/SSC-W and FSC-H/FSC-W. Live cells were identified as the PI-negative, Calcein-positive population.
 WOLF sort gates were also set to exclude debris using BCS-H/FSC-H, and exclude doublets with FSC-H/FSC-W. Live cells were gated as the PI-negative, Calcein-positive population on the WOLF as well.